mbressan06/vue-nuxt-firebase-mb/README.md

 ### Firebase Hosting Deploy

-> After generating a static project just connect to FirebaseCLI and run the deploy command.
+> After building the project just connect to FirebaseCLI and run the deploy command.

 ```bash
 # firebase login